What is Mindful Masturbation and How Can It Benefit Your Sex Life?

 Do Edging and Denial Scenes

 Edging just means taking yourself or your partner almost to the point of orgasm, and then stopping.
 You can do this once, or many times.
-An extended edging session followed by being locked back into a cock cage or chastity belt can be exquisitely torturous for a chastity submissive.
+An extended edging session followed by being locked back into a cock cage or chastity belt can be exquisitely torturous for a long term chastity submissive.

 Depending on your mindset, edging can be its own reward… or its own punishment.
 Some submissives love it, and others hate it.

-Incorporate Other Types of Kinky Play
+Incorporate Other Types of Kinky Play Into Your Long Term Chastity

 One of the wonderful things about chastity is that it pairs so well with many different kinds of kinky play.
 Almost any other activities you can think of can be combined with chastity to create a fun and sexy scene.